synthizer/deps/README.md

 In many cases, we add our own CMakeLists.txt file to the deps/third_party folder to e.g. provide an interface target.

 The third-party dependencies are as follows.
-None require binary attribution:
+None require binary attribution, and all are available as `FetchContent_MakeAvailable` after an `add_subdirectory` to this repo:

 - Benchmark is [google/benchmark](https://github.com/google/benchmark).
 - boost_partial is a header-only subset of Boost extracted with [BCP](https://www.boost.org/doc/libs/1_80_0/tools/bcp/doc/html/index.html).
+- [catch2](https://github.com/catchorg/Catch2) is a C++ testing framework.
 - [concurrentqueue](https://github.com/cameron314/concurrentqueue) is what it sounds like it is.
 - cpp-11-on-multicore is a set of utilities from [here](https://github.com/preshing/cpp11-on-multicore) for, e.g.,
   semaphores.